Dr-Ake/Rimworld-Deadpool-healing/README.md

 ### TL;DR
 - **What**: A standalone, lightweight RimWorld 1.6 mod that gives pawns Deadpool-style regeneration.
 - **Why**: Because losing arms is funny… until it's your crafter.
-- **How**: Harmony patch that heals, regrows, and buffs on a configurable schedule.
+- **How**: Harmony patch that heals, regrows, and buffs on a configurable schedule — even while dead.

 ## Features (Maximum Effort Edition)
+- **You can die… briefly**: If a pawn with the factor dies, healing and regrowth keep going on the corpse.
+When everything’s restored, they stand back up like nothing happened.
 - **Healing factor**: Wounds heal automatically at intervals you set.
 Severity scales the healing.
-- **Limb/part regrowth**: Missing parts regrow over time.
-You can cap how many grow at once and tune the speed.
+- **Limb/part regrowth**: Missing parts regrow over time (including head).
+Cap how many grow at once and tune the speed.
+- **Everything heals**: Scars fade, diseases tick down and clear, and general nasty stuff gets purged over time.
+Prosthetics/bionics are respected.
 - **Recovery wobble**: Freshly regrown parts get a short “adjusting” period to keep it spicy.
 - **Mood juice**: Optional mood max buff.
 Because happy pawns shoot straighter.
 Science.
 - **Psychopath switch**: Optional trait application for humanlikes.
 You wanted Deadpool… you get Deadpool.